Shyam0801/KPI-Dashboard/README.md

 ### DAX Measures
 - Created measures for Total Sales Actual, Total Sales Targets, Variance, and Variance Percentage.
-- Used complex calculations to generate Year-To-Date (YTD) figures and the title for trends chart.
+- Used complex calculations to generate Year-To-Date (YTD) figures (made use of the new card visual by adding this measure as a Reference Label) and the title for trends chart.

 ### Interactive Visuals
 - Implemented dynamic bar charts and sparklines to visualize sales performance over 14 months.